Managing Multiple Office Locations: The Operations Playbook for 2026

 Phase 1: Audit (weeks 1-4)

-Start by mapping your current state across every location: lease terms and costs, current headcount versus available desks, utilization data (even if it's badge swipe data or WiFi connections rather than purpose-built sensors), employee satisfaction scores, and technology inventory.
+Map your current state across every location: lease terms and costs, headcount versus available desks, utilization data (even if it's badge swipes rather than purpose-built sensors), employee satisfaction scores, and technology inventory.
 Most companies discover during the audit phase that they lack consistent data across locations, which itself is the first problem to solve.

 The shift from managing individual offices to managing a portfolio of workplaces is the defining operational challenge for workplace teams at companies with 200-5,000 employees.
-With utilization data reaching the maturity needed to drive decisions (53% global average, granular day-of-week patterns, real-time room usage), the excuses for running each location in isolation have evaporated.
+With utilization data mature enough to drive decisions (53% global average, granular day-of-week patterns, real-time room usage), the excuses for running each location in isolation have evaporated.

-Getting multi-location management right takes three things: treating space as a dynamic resource rather than a fixed cost, investing in technology that provides cross-location visibility, and building leadership structures that balance local autonomy with portfolio-level optimization.
-None of this requires a massive upfront investment.
-It requires a commitment to measuring what happens in your offices and making decisions based on that data instead of last year's headcount plan.
+Getting this right takes three things: treating space as a dynamic resource rather than a fixed cost, investing in technology that provides cross-location visibility, and building leadership structures that balance local autonomy with portfolio-level optimization.
+None of this requires massive upfront investment.
+It requires commitment to measuring what happens in your offices and making decisions based on that data instead of last year's headcount plan.

 See how it works across all your locations